nefarius/Nefarius.Utilities.HIDReportKit/README.md

 ## Motivation

 How many utilities are floating out there either reading or transforming data from gaming input devices?
 HID Report reading/parsing is a common task for those and doing this by hand is tedious and prone to errors.
 Why not have a nice small class library you could consume and be done with it?
 Look no further, weary traveler, we've got you covered!
-Having to write the same line of code twice isn't very fulfilling after all, you have better things to do, don't ya?

 ## Goals